 Featuring three stripes of bright pink, yellow, and blue colors, the pansexual flag represents people whose attraction towards others is not determined by sex or gender identity.

-“Pan” comes from the Latin word for “all”, referring to an attraction toward all genders.
+“Pan” comes from the Latin word for “all”, so pansexual is a term that describes an attraction toward all genders.

-First, human sex is variable and determined by a diverse range of biologic markers, including but not limited to: internal genital, external genital, gonads, hormones, chromosomes, gene expression, secondary sex characteristics, brain structure, skeletal structure, and personal identity.
+First, human sex is not binary (female/male), but rather presents as a spectrum.
+This is because sex is determined by a diverse range of biologic markers, including but not limited to internal genital, external genital, gonads, hormones, chromosomes, gene expression, secondary sex characteristics, brain structure, skeletal structure, and personal identity.

-Second, gender is even more complex, because it involves the way someone interacts within society.
-In short, the more you know about human biology, the harder it becomes to accept the socially constructed in a male/female binary.
+Thus, the more you know about human biology, the harder it becomes to accept the socially constructed gender binary.